Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 $ frida-trace ./crackmeclue3 thismaybethepassword -i strcmp
 ```

-We are using `frida-trace` to run `crackmeclue3` with the argument `thismaybethepassword` as our password and we are using the `-i` flag to include the function `strcmp`, which we would like to trace (we are assuming here that `strcmp` is used to check if the password is actually correct) and we get the following
+We are using `frida-trace` to run `crackmeclue3` with the argument `thismaybethepassword` as our password.
+And we are using the `-i` flag to include the function `strcmp`, which we would like to trace (we are assuming here that `strcmp` is used to check if the password is actually correct) and we get the following:

 <!-- ![frida-trace-result](./assets/img/frida-trace-result.jpg) -->
 <div class="img-snippet">
 	<img class="curved-edge" src="./assets/img/frida-trace-result.jpg" alt="frida-trace-result">
 </div>

-`frida-trace` generates a function handler file `strcmp.js` inside the path `./__handlers__` if the `strcmp` function is found (which it is and is also part of `libc-2.33.so` shared library) and the handler by default logs what the arguments are and how long it took to trace the function, it took `90ms` on my machine.
+`frida-trace` generates a function handler file `strcmp.js` inside the path `./__handlers__` if the `strcmp` function is found (which it is and is also part of `libc-2.33.so` shared library).
+And the handler by default logs what the arguments are and how long it took to trace the function, it took `90ms` on my machine.
 We can also see the string I passed as a password and the string it compared it with (which is the actual password we want).
 The program returns an error message `Try again` since we passed in an incorrect password.

 ```sh
 $ ./crackmeclue3 vimisworst.thanemacs